openlookeng/hetu-core/hetu-docs/en/connector/hive-gcs-tutorial.md

 You can do this on the [service accounts page in GCP](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts).
 Once you create a service account, create a key for it and download the key in JSON format.

-### Hive Connector configuration
+### Hive Connector Configuration

-Another requirement is that you have enabled and configured a Hive connector in openLooKeng.
+This requirement is that you have enabled and configured a Hive connector in openLooKeng.
 The connector uses Hive metastore for data discovery and is not limited to data residing on HDFS.

 **Configuring Hive Connector**